ceramicnetwork/CIPs/CIPs/CIP-85/CIP-85.md

 ## Motivation

-Storing a list of items in a single Ceramic stream can make the stream grow large in size, possibly exceeding Ceramic's internal limits.
+Storing a list of items in a single Ceramic Tile stream can make the stream grow large in size, possibly exceeding Ceramic's internal limits for this stream stype.
 Providing a standard way to represent large lists such as feeds would be useful to provide reference schemas to solve this issue and associated tools to simplify interactions.

 ## Specification